 Skip Navigation

-In our Montessori Primary classroom, we educate the whole child—spiritual, physical, emotional, and intellectual in a prepared environment that allows children to respond to their natural tendency to work.
+In our Montessori primary program, we educate the whole child - spiritually, intellectually, and physically - within a carefully prepared environment that allows children to respond to their natural tendency to work.

-The Primary classroom incorporates Catechesis of the Good Shepherd, a Montessori-based catechesis that aids the child’s encounter with God and prepares him or her for a life of full participation in the Catholic Church.
+Catechesis of the Good Shepherd is incorporated into our Montessori program.
+Students spend time in the atrium for a Montessori-based catechesis that aids the child’s encounter with God and prepares him or her for a life of full participation in the Catholic Church.

 HOW DOES MONTESSORI EDUCATION FIT INTO THE CLASSICAL MODEL?

-Both classical and Montessori education foster students learning the art of observation and becoming equipped to think critically and objectively in finding the Truth.
+Both Montessori and classical education foster student learning through the art of observation and becoming equipped to think critically and objectively in finding the Truth.

 Finally, both Montessori and classical education are rooted in what comes naturally to children.
 The natural development of students in a Montessori classroom offers an excellent foundation for the natural progression of students through their years in a classical school.